restatedev/examples/go/patterns-use-cases/README.md

 Use Restate as a queue.
 Schedule tasks for now or later and ensure the task is only executed once.

-Files to look at:
-- [Task Submitter](src/queue/client/tasksubmitter.go): schedules tasks via send requests with and idempotency key.
+- [Task Submitter](src/queue/client/tasksubmitter.go): schedules tasks via send requests with an idempotency key.
     - The **send requests** put the tasks in Restate's queue.
 The task submitter does not wait for the task response.
     - The **idempotency key** in the header is used by Restate to deduplicate requests.
     - If a delay is set, the task will be executed later and Restate will track the timer durably, like a **delayed task queue**.